CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 ## SMTPeter features

 Of course, there is more to SMTPeter than just delivering your email messages.
-We can track opens, clicks and bounces, and can also automatically inline all your css for you
+We can track opens, clicks and bounces, and can also automatically inline all your css for you.

 [Read more about SMTPeter's features](copernica-docs:SMTPeter/features "SMtpeter features")